 Water is an essential part of life, yet many of us take it for granted.
 We simply turn on a nearby tap and out flows safe, clean H2O for our everyday needs.

-But in many developing countries, it’s ‘normal’ for water to be found kilometres away, and even then, it’s not always safe to drink.
+But in many developing countries, water is often found kilometres away, and even then, it’s not always safe to drink.
 In fact, 2.1 billion people lack access to safe drinking water at home.

 Imagine: that’s more than a quarter of the world’s entire population.

 In communities with limited or no access to water, the burden of collecting it often falls on girls and women.
 On average, they can spend 25% of their day – or up to 6 hours – fetching heavy loads water for their families.

 But what happens when you increase access to clean water for families?

 Aside from the obvious benefits like increased health and reduced illness, clean water can help open the doors for girls and women to unleash their full potential!
 Here are 3 ways clean water can help girls and women realize their rights around the world.

 1. Helps girls stay in school and avoid child marriage